Cinven

 In July 2021, the firm was fined £43m by the UK Competition and Markets Authority for its part in a generic drug pricefixing scandal, which had resulted in the National Health Service being overcharged by "hundreds of millions of pounds" over several years.

+In January 2024, Cinven raised $14.5 billion for its eighth private equity fund.

 Investments

 Cinven is a private equity firm based in London.
 Some of the recent acquisitions include: